History of California Golden Bears football: Early history (1886–1981)

-Mike White and the story of Joe Roth (1973 - 1977)

 Mike White was hired in 1972.
 He was a Cal alumnus and a Stanford assistant coach from 1964 to 1971.
 In 1972 both Stanford and Cal head coaching positions became open and he received invitations from both schools to lead their programs.
 He decided to leave Stanford and return to Cal.
 In 1974, the team went 4–2–1 in the conference.
 It was led by quarterback Steve Bartkowski, who was a consensus All-American and first in the nation with 2,580 yards.
 In 1975 he was the number one NFL draft pick for the Atlanta Falcons and was named the NFL Rookie of the Year.
 In 1975, behind an NCAA-leading offense anchored by All-Americans Joe Roth, Chuck Muncie, Wesley Walker, Steve Rivera, and Ted Albrecht, the Golden Bears were co-champions of the Pac-8.
 It was co-champion UCLA went to the Rose Bowl because of its season victory over Cal.
 The quarterback and leader of the 1975 team was Joe Roth, who was one of the Heisman Trophy candidates at the beginning of 1976.
 That season, Roth had a great start, however halfway through it his performance started to drop.
 Unknown to everyone but his best friends and coach White, Roth was diagnosed with melanoma the most dangerous form of skin cancer.
 Despite this, he continued to play, finishing the season as an All-American.
 Roth's last game was in January 1977 at an all-star game in Japan, he died several weeks later in Berkeley.
 In respect of his perseverance, and commitment to others, his former locker was dedicated in his honor and the annual home game against UCLA or USC was named the Joe Roth Memorial Game.

-Coach Mike White left after a 1977 season when the Bears finished 7-4 but with all of the losses coming in the conference.
+Coach Mike White left after a 1977 season when the Bears finished 7–4 but with all of the losses coming in the conference.

-Roger Theder era (1978 - 1981)

 White was succeeded by Roger Theder, who was one of his assistant coaches during the previous six years.
 Theder led the Bears to three winning seasons, but each less successful than the previous one.
-In 1979, California played in the Garden State Bowl, losing to Temple 28-17 after a 6-5 regular season.
+In 1979, California played in the Garden State Bowl, losing to Temple 28–17 after a 6–5 regular season.